Chapter 15: There Remaineth a Rest

 Evening to evening.
 Sundown Friday to sundown Saturday.
 You’ve now entered holy time.2 The evening-to-evening reckoning appears in Genesis 1 ("the evening and the morning were the first day") and was practiced throughout biblical Israel.
 The Dead Sea Scrolls community at Qumran meticulously recorded sunset times.
 Modern Orthodox Jewish communities still calculate precise sunset times for Sabbath observance.

 This rhythm was not accidental.
 God could have created instantly, but He worked six days and rested on the seventh.
 The pattern was for us: six days of labor, one day of rest.
-This is not a suggestion; it is how we were designed to live.3 The seven-day week appears in virtually every ancient civilization, yet has no astronomical basis (unlike months from lunar cycles or years from solar cycles).
-Historian Eviatar Zerubavel, The Seven Day Circle: The History and Meaning of the Week (University of Chicago Press, 1985), traces the week's universality to ancient Near Eastern influence radiating from creation memory.
+This is not a suggestion; it is how we were designed to live.3 The seven-day week spread across many ancient civilizations influenced by the biblical tradition, though some cultures used different cycles (Egypt had a ten-day week, for example).
+The week has no astronomical basis (unlike months from lunar cycles or years from solar cycles).
+Historian Eviatar Zerubavel, The Seven Day Circle: The History and Meaning of the Week (University of Chicago Press, 1985), traces the week's spread to ancient Near Eastern influence.

 This is not to elevate Jubilees as doctrine.
 Scripture alone is authoritative.
 But this ancient witness reveals something important: centuries before Christ, Jews understood the Sabbath not as a temporary regulation for one nation, but as an eternal reality in which humans participate.
 When you keep the Sabbath, you are not merely resting from work.
 You are aligning with the worship rhythm of heaven itself.
 The angels kept it before you existed.
 They keep it still.
 And they invite you to join.